-With a history that spans for centuries, Rome is a city that takes a lifetime to discover.
+With a history that spans centuries, Rome is a city that takes a lifetime to discover.
 No matter how many times I go to Rome, I always find something new.
 It seems to contain an infinite number of secrets and sights to behold.
-While many are well-known and are on the top of travelers’ bucket lists, this capital city has its share of secret places that even the locals overlook or sometimes they help you find!
+While many are well-known and are on the top of most travelers’ bucket lists, this capital city has its share of secret places that even the locals overlook or sometimes they help you find!
 My time in Rome is always a delight with new discoveries.
-Read on to discover a few hidden spaces in Rome for a different perspective of the Eternal City, including some amazing foodie places!
+Read on to discover a few hidden gems in Rome for a different perspective of the Eternal City, including some amazing foodie places!

 Doesn’t everyone come to Italy to taste the food?
 I was making my way to the best gelato in all of Rome (that is a secret within itself) as I turned into the secret hidden entrance, I was a bit taken aback.
 What had happened to it?
 As now I saw a sign for a pizza joint instead and I was heartbroken.
 With one big gulp, I peeked my head in to question the pizza guy in my broken Italian, when suddenly, I stopped and stared at the wonderful pizza that was before me.
 This was no ordinary pizza joint and I could tell that right away.
 So I decided to order pizza for takeaway since I was on the lookout for gelato instead.
 I chose the one with pine nuts, blood oranges, prosciutto, salami, arugula, black olives, and Parmesan shaved chunks of cheese.
 I figured I could eat it after I found the perfect gelato!